 Previous work has incorporated individual risk factors analogous to those we used, including governance1,34, climate change3 and land-use change2,35.
 Yet, our results show that protected area expansion decisions can be profoundly influenced by all three risk factors combined.
 If data on risk alters the effectiveness of biodiversity protection, our results show that they should be used together to support decisions for resilient protected area networks.
-As an example, climate metrics such as disappearing climates36 might be relevant if the consideration is on small-ranged and threatened species.
-Our flexible framework and methods can allow conservation agencies looking to set their own priorities from the global to local scale and incorporate different metrics to explore the influence of individual metrics on decisions.
+As an example, climate metrics such as disappearing climates36 might be relevant if the focus is on small-ranged and threatened species.
+Our flexible framework and methods can allow conservation agencies to set their own priorities from local to global scales and incorporate different metrics to assess the relevance of different forms and levels of risk.

 The conservation community has traditionally neglected to estimate how future changes in climate37, land-use35, and socio-economic conditions might compromise the effectiveness of protected areas.
 Our results show that the spatial distribution of protected areas, rather than the land area per se, can be profoundly influenced by risk, particularly the risk of weak governance.
 Surprisingly, incorporating risk into decision-making adds <1% to the total global area required to meet biodiversity targets.
-Accounting for risk comes at limited extra cost, but potentially large benefits to achieving global biodiversity targets.
+Accounting for risk comes at limited extra cost, but seem likely outweighed by increased likelihood of achieving global biodiversity targets.
 Our results also emphasize the importance of cross-jurisdictional conservation initiatives, especially in adjacent countries sharing wide-ranging species where risk varies considerably from country to country.
 Considering risk in conservation decision-making will result in more resilient and effective conservation plans into the future to help safeguard our planet’s biodiversity in the face of the current extinction crisis.

 References and Notes